 Singh’s story, as told to The Story Exchange 1,000+ Stories Project:

 I would say that my business will have become successful when ‘andwemet’ becomes a verb for matchmaking.
 Just as Google is for search.
 I would love to have urban Indians 25 years and above anywhere in the world come onto andwemet if they are seeking a meaningful relationship.
-I think my site will also have achieved success when people are not embarrassed to say that they met on andwemet or to recommend it to their family and friends.
+My site will also have achieved success when people are not embarrassed to say that they met on andwemet or to recommend it to their family and friends.
 In a broader sense I think andwemet will also achieve success when society at large accepts and celebrates meaningful relationships in the same way they celebrate a marriage.
 There are those who define their commitment level by marriage or whether or not they live together.
-I think it would be a victory of sorts if we stop judging others for the relationship “label” they have and accept couples as they are.
+It would be a victory of sorts if we stop judging others for the relationship ‘label’ they have and accept couples as they are.

 I have been questioned about my business and told that it is not an investable venture because I am not in my 20s or 30s, I am not a ‘tech’ person, and because the matchmaking business has not been successful in India.
 I have listened to it all and questioned myself several times but it has only resulted in me being more determined to bring back trust into online matchmaking.

 My most important role models are my parents.
 My father for his discipline, never taking short cuts to reach the end goal, thinking end-to-end, handling crisis calmly, and his hard work.
 My mother for being content and her ability to maintain relationships.